ArtifexSoftware/mupdf.js/docs/how-to-guide/page.rst

 Implement a Device to print out PDF page contents
 -------------------------------------------------------

-If you need to invesigate the internals of a PDF page then you can run a :doc:`../../../classes/Device` on a page to detect objects.
+If you need to invesigate the internals of a PDF page then you can run a :mupdf:`Device` on a page to detect objects.

 |example_tag|